-95 The State reported in a note dated December 18, 2012 that the correct name of the victim is Ana Maria Lopez Rodriguez and not Maria Ana as it appeared in the IACHR Report.
+$^{^{98}}$ The State reported in a note dated December 18, 2012 that the correct name of the victim is Ana Maria Lopez Rodriguez and not Maria Ana as it appeared in the IACHR Report.

+López Rodríguez, and Luz Leticia Hernández, to identify the persons responsible for their disappearance, and to punish them in accordance with the rules of due legal process.
-885. In the instant case, the State entered into an agreement on compliance with the recommendations issued by the IACHR in Merits Report No. 60/01 on December 19, 2007 with the next-of-kin of victim Ileana del Rosario Solares Castillo, and on October 14, 2010 with the next-of-kin of Ana Maria Lopez Rodriguez.

-886. The next-of-kin of victim Luz Leticia Hernandez Agustin have informed the State that after reaching a consensus on economic reparation or measures of moral reparation, the State must hand over the remains of Luz Leticia.

-887. On October 8, 2013, the Commission requested the parties to provide updated information on compliance with the recommendations set forth in Report No. 60/01.

-888. With regard to the first recommendation, that is, to investigate the incidents that were the subject of the complaint pertaining to the forced disappearance of Ileana del Rosario Solares Castillo, Ana Maria Lopez Rodriguez and Luz Leticia Hernandez, which took place in 1982, to determine those who are responsible for it and punish them, the State informed that the Office of the Public Prosecutors had opened two investigations (File MP001/2006/12842 for the forced disappearance of Ileana del Rosario Solares Castillo and File MP001/2006/67766 for the forced disappearance of Ana Maria Lopez Rodriguez and Luz Leticia Hernandez) and that the investigations are still on-going.
-The petitioners reported that they are aware that the Public Ministry continues the investigation, but that no criminal charges have yet to be brought against any of the persons responsible.

-889. As for the second recommendation, to adopt measures of reparation, including: measures to locate the remains of the three women detainees, who disappeared in 1982, and help to accommodate the wishes of their next of kin regarding the final resting place of their remains, the State has previously reported that the Forensic Anthropology Foundation of Guatemala (FAFG) -an autonomous, scientific/technical non-governmental organization- performed exhumations and that when it completed the appropriate examination, the FAFG would provide the results of the exhumations.
-The petitioners said that to date the remains of Ana María López Rodríguez have not been located.

-890. On December 5, 2014, the IACHR made another request for information on compliance with the recommendations.
+- 2. Take steps to make full amends for the proven violations, including measures to locate the remains of Ileana del Rosario Solares Castillo, Ana María López Rodríguez, and Luz Leticia Hernández, the arrangements necessary to fulfill their families' wishes regarding the final resting place of their remains, and adequate and timely compensation for the victims' relatives. - 1086.
+In the instant case, the State entered into an agreement on compliance with the recommendations issued by the IACHR in Merits Report No. 60/01 on December 19, 2007 with the next-of-kin of victim Ileana del Rosario Solares Castillo, and on October 14, 2010 with the next-of-kin of Ana Maria Lopez Rodriguez. - 1087.
+The next-of-kin of victim Luz Leticia Hernandez Agustin have informed the State that after reaching a consensus on economic reparation or measures of moral reparation, the State must hand over the remains of Luz Leticia. - 1088.
+On October 8, 2013, the Commission requested the parties to provide updated information on compliance with the recommendations set forth in Report No. 60/01. - 1089.
+With regard to the first recommendation, that is, to investigate the incidents that were the subject of the complaint pertaining to the forced disappearance of Ileana del Rosario Solares Castillo, Ana Maria Lopez Rodriguez and Luz Leticia Hernandez, which took place in 1982, to determine those who are responsible for it and punish them, the State informed that the Office of the Public Prosecutors had opened two investigations (File MP001/2006/12842 for the forced disappearance of Ileana del Rosario Solares Castillo and File MP001/2006/67766 for the forced disappearance of Ana Maria Lopez Rodriguez and Luz Leticia Hernandez) and that the investigations are still on-going.
+The petitioners reported that they are aware that the Public Ministry continues the investigation, but that no criminal charges have yet to be brought against any of the persons responsible. - 1090.
+As for the second recommendation, to adopt measures of reparation, including: measures to locate the remains of the three women detainees, who disappeared in 1982, and help to accommodate the wishes of their next of kin regarding the final resting place of their remains, the State has previously reported that the Forensic Anthropology Foundation of Guatemala (FAFG) -an autonomous, scientific/technical nongovernmental organization- performed exhumations and that when it completed the appropriate examination, the FAFG would provide the results of the exhumations.
+The petitioners said that to date the remains of Ana María López Rodríguez have not been located. - 1091.
+On December 5, 2014, the IACHR made another request for information on compliance with the recommendations.
 On January 9, 2014, the State reported the following to the IACHR on the component of adequate and timely reparation for family members of victims Rosario Solares Castillo and Ana María López Rodríguez, (showing the degree of compliance with the agreements entered into by the parties):